libertychisasuro/sockets-storyboard/README.md

 ## How it Works

-The application is designed to be fast and light.
-On the client-side vanilla JavaScript is used for interactions and DOM manipulation without overhead or dependencies on jQuery or view libraries.
-Communication betwen the client-side and server-side is handled using Websockets (socket.io).
-On the serversde ExpressJS is used is a minimal  web application framework (scaffolding, routing and file uploads).
+On the client-side vanilla JavaScript is used for interactions and DOM manipulation for minimal overhead or dependencies.
+Communication between the client-side and server-side is handled using Websockets (socket.io).
+On the server-side ExpressJS is used as a minimal web application framework (scaffolding, routing and file uploads).
 File uploads are handled using AJAX.

 To address the data persistence needs, LokiJS is used for its fast, in-memory document-oriented database.
 LokiJS synchs from the in-memory storage to a local JSON file.